 Live in Hampstead New York in December 1972, an entire audio only live performance in the order of the set list!

-From Paris 1973, Lou dressed very theatrically in a live performance of “Walk On The Wild Side”
+From German TV in 1973, a very black and white Lou in a live performance of “Walk On The Wild Side”

 From 1974, a threesome from Lou Reed live in Paris!

 Here’s fourth that looks to be from the same show, but it’s in black and white.
 “Rock and Roll”

 From Letterman, Lou Reed, Buddy Guy, and James Cotton performing “Busload of Faith”

 For our closing number, here’s Lou live at Farm Aid in 1990 performing “Dirty Boulevard”

 For our encore, here’s Lou and David Bowie in a rocking live performance of “White Light White Heat”